Skip to main content

 • A commitment to serving the nonprofit sector, whether in a professional or personal capacity

-In addition, you should:
+In addition, you will:

 • Attend all board meetings and serve on a board committee